nnlgsakib/onvm/ROADMAP.md

 - [ ] Validation hooks for AI jobs: checksum/attestation of model blobs, deterministic seeds where required

 ## Exploratory / Long-Term
+- [ ] Full Hashgraph consensus with stake-weighted voting and dynamic membership
 - [ ] Optional TEE or zk-assisted execution proofs for high-assurance verification
 - [ ] Hybrid settlement/bridging to external chains for liquidity and cross-chain payments
-- [ ] Advanced fee markets (EIP-1559-like) and pre-paid channels for microtransactions
+- [ ] Advanced fee markets with dynamic pricing based on consensus round congestion
 - [ ] Privacy enhancements for inputs/outputs (encryption, access tokens, redaction)
+- [ ] State snapshots and fast sync: periodic state commitments in DAG for quick node bootstrap